onzfonz/comp227/src/content/6/en/part6b.md

 const notes = useSelector(state => state)
 ```

-And now it returns only its field <i>notes</i>
+And now it returns only its field `notes`

 ```js
 const notes = useSelector(state => state.notes)
 ```

-Let's extract the visibility filter into its own <i>src/components/VisibilityFilter.js</i> component:
+Let's extract the visibility filter into its own *src/components/VisibilityFilter.js* component:

 ```js
 import { filterChange } from '../reducers/filterReducer'